markteehan/file-chunk-connectors/README.md

 Message payloads are encoded as bytestream: there is no use of message schemas.
 Any Kafka client can be used to consume events created by the source connector.
 The accompanying file-chunk-sink connector reassembles chunks as files to a local filesystem using metadata in the message headers.
 This borrows from the open-source file-sink connector.

 ## Ordering
 With single partition operation, chunks are produced and consumed in order.
-With multi-partition operation, chunks arrive out of order but assembly of the final file starts when all chunks are available.
-File assembly is always in files order: since chunks are numbered monotonically, they are always assembled in order.
-At present sleep/iterate cycles for the sink connector are not configurable; this will be changed soon.
+Multi-partition support is planned.

 ## Limitations
 These limitations are in place for the current release: